TIMMYG Studios

 }

-• Vehicle-specific overrides take priority over vehicle type defaults
+Vehicle-specific overrides (by spawn code) take priority over the type defaults.

 Creating Custom Layouts